 What’s Wrong With the Traditional Funnel?

 The traditional B2B funnel is like a romantic movie: all the focus is on courtship, and the movie ends with a wedding.
-There’s nothing about the marriage, subsequent challenges, children, etc. Anyone who’s married can tell you that the wedding is the beginning of the story, not the end.
+There’s nothing about the marriage, subsequent challenges, children, or plans for retirement in Florida.
+The wedding is the beginning of the story, not the end.
 The same is true with the sale.
 It’s the beginning of the relationship, not the end.
 We’ve all heard complaints about salespeople who were amazing during the buying process only to disappear after payment.

-Thankfully, companies are aware of this problem and are realigning to maintain the relationship post-sale.
-Customer loyalty and advocacy programs were the first step in addressing the post-sale relationship, but ultimately these are half-measures.
+Thankfully, companies understand this problem and have started realigning to maintain the relationship post-sale.
+Customer loyalty and advocacy programs were the first step in addressing the post-sale relationship, but ultimately these only go halfway.
 Account-based marketing is the true endgame.

-Why are customer loyalty and advocacy programs only half-measures?
-Because they’re still focused on you and what the customer can do to help your business succeed.
-Sure, you need to be authentic and helpful to customers, but customer loyalty and advocacy are really about encouraging your best customers to evangelize, thereby increasing referrals and sales.
+Traditional customer loyalty and advocacy programs still only focus on you and what the customer can do to help your business succeed.
+Sure, you need to be authentic and helpful to customers, but customer loyalty and advocacy only encourage your best customers to evangelize, thereby increasing referrals and sales.

 How is ABM Different?

 Modern B2B purchase decisions aren’t made by a single person.
-According to CEB, the average B2B purchase involves 5.4 stakeholders.
+According to CEB, the average B2B purchase now requires 6.8 stakeholders (up from 5.4 just a few years ago).
 Until ABM, you couldn’t connect with more than one of them until it was time for a hard sales pitch.
 Now, thanks to advances in marketing technology, you can identify and target all of those decision-makers far in advance.

-According to marketing software vendor Terminus, ABM “flips” the traditional funnel upside-down.
+According to marketing software vendor Terminus, ABM “flips” the traditional funnel upside-down to focus on what happens after the sale.
 Instead of the usual awareness, consideration, and transaction stages, the ABM funnel proceeds as such: Identify, Expand, Engage, and Advocate.

 But matching up traditional funnel stages with an ABM model quickly reveals an issue.
 Where’s the transaction?
 During Advocacy?
 Post-advocacy?